Frequently Asked Questions

 Do I need to have cellular service at my gate for the CellGate system to work?

 Ideally, yes.
 However, our digital antennas and modems are stronger than a cell phone’s and we can install directional antennas to extend the coverage from the cell tower; therefore, the system may still work.
+We also have internet options for certain products.
 To be certain, call a CellGate representative to find out.

 What carrier will my system need?